bacontime/blog-mirror/nature/clades.md

 ### Elephants (Elephantidae)

 Asian Elephants are more closely related to Mammoths than they are to African Elephants.
-Mammoths were fuzzy elephants that recently went extinct.
-This one shouldn't be controversial.
+Mammoths were fuzzy elephants that recently went extinct. <!--This one shouldn't be controversial. -->
 (Mastodons were slightly different creatures.)

 ### Doves (Columbidae)

 Columbidae is the clade of pigeons and doves.
-There is no rigourous distinction between the two terms; I used "doves" in the tree above because it sounds more lovely.
+There is no rigorous distinction between the two terms; I used "doves" in the tree above because it sounds more lovely.
 The extinct dodo was a large ground-pigeon.

 ### Lizards (Squamata)